-There is more carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) in the atmosphere today than there has been for 3 million years.
+There is more carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) in the atmosphere today than there has been for 3 million years.
 These greenhouse gases trap heat in Earth’s atmosphere, triggering worldwide changes in climate.

-Global change is a reality, not only of the future, but of the present moment.
-Here at SERC, ecologists are investigating its impacts today and making projections to the end of the twenty-first century.
+Global change is a reality, not only of the future but of the present moment.
+Here at SERC, ecologists are investigating its impacts today and making projections for the end of the twenty-first century.
 The Global Change Research Wetland seeks to uncover the fate of wetlands into the year 2100.
 The Forest Global Earth Observatories (ForestGEO) track how forests across the world are responding now.
-Other researchers delve into the impacts of coastal acidification, low oxygen, sea-level rise, nutrient over-enrichment and other symptoms of global change.
+Other researchers delve into the impacts of coastal acidification, low oxygen, sea-level rise, nutrient over-enrichment, and other symptoms of global change.
 Explore the topics below to learn about some of the latest discoveries, and what areas remain to be explored.